-Companies increasingly recognize they have a critical role to play in improving the world—environmentally, socially, and economically.
-They’re also realizing the dependencies their businesses and markets have on properly functioning environmental and social systems.
+Companies increasingly recognize they have a critical role to play in not only addressing complex and even wicked problems like climate change, but also in improving the world—environmentally, socially, and economically.
+They are also realizing the dependencies their businesses and markets have on properly functioning environmental and social systems.

-As a result, sustainability is no longer relegated to its own silo; it’s being integrated into core business units.
+As a result, sustainability is no longer relegated to its own silo; instead it is being integrated into core business units to simultaneously drive economic returns, of course, but also social impact across supply and value chains.
 This push is backed by business leaders, employees, consumers, governments, and other stakeholders who want companies to deliver profits with purpose.

 - What issues and opportunities should a company prioritize?